 Yes to GPS in the IEP

-I wanted to let parents know how GPS is regarded as assistive technology for consideration in an IEP.
-Since I use Angle Sense with my son, I collaborated with them to wrote this guide.
+Julie wanted to let parents know how GPS is regarded as assistive technology for consideration in an IEP.
+Since Julie uses Angle Sense with her son, she collaborated with them to wrote this guide.

 Book Trailer Video